Five Common Problems With Classic Cars You Should Expect

 A typical passenger car should last 200,000 miles or more, says Rich White, executive director of the nonprofit Car Care Council (which offers a free car care guide).
 Another way of looking at it: “The average lifespan [of a car] is now almost 12 years,” says Eric Lyman, chief analyst at TrueCar.

-What is the average age of a car in the UK?
+What was the average age of a car in 1995?

 What’s the “Sweet Spot” for Used Car Age?
 In retaining “like new” quality and inheriting a slower depreciation rate, the best used car age for buying is 2-3 years.
 In fact, Americans are saving up to $14,000 on a 3-year-old vehicle.